 Exactly how does David Gardner pick his stocks?

 Most importantly, how have his stock picks performed over the years?

 If you don’t already know who David Gardner is, he is one of the founders of the leading financial and investing advice company Motley Fool.

-With over 30 years of investing experience and a few best selling stock investing books, he is one of the most recognized experts in the investing community.
+With over 30 years of investing experience and several best selling stock investing books, David Gardner is one of the most recognized experts in the investing community.